Bandundu Province

 Bandundu is one of eleven former provinces of the Democratic Republic of the Congo.
 It bordered the provinces of Kinshasa and Bas-Congo to the west, Équateur to the north, and Kasai-Occidental to the east.
 The provincial capital is also called Bandundu (formerly Banningstad/Banningville).

 History

 Bandundu was formed in 1966 by merging the three post-colonial political regions: Kwilu, Kwango, and Mai-Ndombe.
 Under the 2006 constitution, Bandundu was to be broken up again into the aforementioned political regions.

 This finally took place in the 2015 repartitioning.
-Kwilu province was formed by combining the Kwilu district and the cites of Bandundu and Kikwit, Kwango province from the Kwango district, and Mai-Ndombe province by combining the Plateaux and Mai-Ndombe districts.
+Kwilu province was formed by combining the Kwilu district and the cities of Bandundu and Kikwit, Kwango province from the Kwango district, and Mai-Ndombe province by combining the Plateaux and Mai-Ndombe districts.

 Geography

 The landscape of Bandundu province consisted primarily of plateaus covered in savanna, cut by rivers and streams that are often bordered by thick forest.

 The province was bisected by the Kasai River, which flows into the Congo River on the province's western boundary.

 Other major rivers are the Kwango, Kwenge, Kwilu and Lukenie.

 Lake Mai-Ndombe is the largest lake, with this lake and the surrounding swamp forest forming the southern portion of the Tumba-Ngiri-Maindombe Ramsar wetlands.